Hessian Leib Cavalry

 Colours

 The flag poles were red.
-The regiment probably carried a white Leib (colonel) standard and a regimental flag.
-Both standards were of the same pattern and wore the same cypher.
+The standards had golden fringe, a golden finial, red/white/blue cords with silver tassels.
+The regiment carried a white Leib (colonel) standard and a regimental standard.

 References